AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/comment-projects.md

 You can view comments from the comments area in the right rail or from the comment badge if one exists.

+>[!NOTE]
+>
+>A project must be saved before the comments area is visible in the right rail.
+If the project has not been previously saved, you need to [save the project](/help/analysis-workspace/build-workspace-project/save-projects.md) before adding comments.

 ![View comments in Analysis Workspace](assets/workspace-comments-view.png)

 ### View comments in the comments area